-With more than 120 million people in the EU at risk of poverty or social exclusion, EU leaders have pledged to bring at least 20 million people out of poverty and social exclusion by 2020.
-The fight against poverty and social exclusion is at the heart of the Europe 2020 strategy for smart sustainable and inclusive growth.
+The fight against poverty and social exclusion is at the heart of the Europe 2020 strategy for smart, sustainable and inclusive growth.
+With more than 120 million people in the EU in 2008 at risk of poverty or social exclusion, EU leaders have pledged to bring at least 20 million people out of poverty and social exclusion by 2020.

-It provides the basis for a joint commitment among national governments, EU Institutions and key stakeholders to fight poverty and social exclusion, focusing on the policy objectives set out in the Social Investment Package.
+It is a joint commitment among national governments, EU institutions and key stakeholders to fight poverty and social exclusion, building on the policy objectives set out in the active inclusion strategy and the Social Investment Package.